Razat94/learn/SCRUM/readme.md

   - Typically each Product Backlog Item has a description, estimate & value.
   - Product Owner is SOLE person responsible
   - is dynamic and requires ongoing refinement for as long as the product exists.
+  - The Development Team is responsible for all estimates in the Product Backlog.
+	- The Product Owner may influence the Development Team by helping it understand and select trade-offs, but the people who will perform the work make the final estimate.
   - Items are sorted by what the Product Owner deems most appropriate (since stakeholders have unlimited needs).
 	- Typically, most valuable & clearly defined items should be placed on top.
 	- A product has one Product Backlog, no matter how many Scrum Teams work on it